checkedc/checkedc-clang/clang/docs/checkedc/3C/INSTALL.md

 https://github.com/microsoft/checkedc-clang (or, of course, a third-party fork, though we can't be responsible for that).
-Assuming you have already cloned one of these repositories, run the following (from the root of the working tree) for a basic build:
+Assuming you have already cloned one of these repositories, run the following (from the `checkedc-clang` directory or whatever you named your clone) for a basic build:

 ```
 # Get a copy of the Checked C system headers.
 Use Microsoft's